rloadd/on_arc/README.md

 ## What is ARC

-ARC is an ambitious cloud-native open source project sponsored by the Bitcoin Association to be the interface to the Bitcoin SV network.
+ARC is an ambitious cloud-native open source project sponsored by the Bitcoin Association to be the interface with the Bitcoin SV network.

 ARC is a large project pursuing an ambitious goal of performance in transactions per second.
 From a software project point of view, it is based on microservices designed to scale independently, native cloud technologies, performance-enhancing storage and data structures, continuous integration of the code lifecycle, testing and code quality, various dimensions of observability, etc.